DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning

 In the text-to-image (T2I) generation task, models generate an image from a given text prompt.
-Early deep learning models leveraged the Generative Adversarial Networks (GAN)~\cite{GANs2014} framework for this task.
-More recently, multimodal language models (\eg{}, Parti~\cite{Yu2022Parti} and MUSE~\cite{Chang2023Muse}) and diffusion models (\eg{}, Stable Diffusion~\cite{stablediffusion}, DALL-E 2~\cite{Ramesh2022UnCLIP}, and Imagen~\cite{Saharia2022Imagen}) have gained popularity.
+Recently multimodal language models (\eg{}, Parti~\citep{Yu2022Parti} and MUSE~\citep{Chang2023Muse}) and diffusion models (\eg{}, Stable Diffusion~\citep{stablediffusion}, DALL-E 2~\citep{Ramesh2022UnCLIP}, and Imagen~\citep{Saharia2022Imagen}) have gained popularity for this task.
 These recent T2I generation models have demonstrated impressive photorealism in their zeroshot image generation capabilities.
-However, using these models directly for diagram generation is challenging due to the significant distribution gap between diagram images and their training images.
-Additionally, these models often lack precise control of fine-grained layouts when many objects are densely connected via complex relations such as arrows/lines and frequently produce illegible text labels, which are essential for the diagram generation task.
+However, using these models directly for diagram generation is challenging due to the significant distribution gap between diagrams and their training images.
+Additionally, these models often lack precise control of fine-grained layouts when many objects are densely connected via complex relations and frequently produce illegible text labels, which are essential for the diagram generation task.

-\subsection{Text-to-Image Generation with LLM-guided Layouts}
+\subsection{Text-to-Image Generation with LLM-Guided Layouts}